iamandicip/github-for-developers-7/docs/ciprian-iamandi.md

 - Name: **Ciprian Iamandi**
 - From: *Romania*
-- A favorite food: French Fries
+- A favorite food: Vegetables
 - A hobby: Playing squash